Wednesday, Sep 6th, 2023, 1230-1800

 The trail was busy with day hikers, mountain bikers, trail runners and dogs.
 There were also a few more backpackers.
 I climbed above the Truckee river valley, enjoying views of the ridges to the west where I just hiked on the PCT.
 Twin Peaks was easy to pick out among the many mountain tops.
 The conditions were perfect: clear blue sky, dry and with temps in the 70s.

 My heavy pack was the only thing bothering me this day, so I tied in my fanny pack to serve as a hip belt.
 I also stopped to eat some food and redistribute my food bag lower.
 This all helped and the rest of the day passed easily.
 There were some really nice views of the lake and looking down onto Tahoe City…most of which was hidden by the trees.
 Right before Watson lake, I ran into Close Call and Teflon, the sweet couple I met at the hotel the day before.
-At least I thought to get a picture of us together, even though the shadows aren’t great.
+At least I thought to get a picture of us together.
 I hoped to see them again, possibly near the bottom half of the loop.